tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/glm/fit_sparse.md

 * <b>`name`</b>: Python string representing the name of the TensorFlow operation.
     The default name is `"fit_sparse"`.

-Note that this function does not support batched inputs.

 #### Returns:

-* <b>`model_coefficients`</b>: `Tensor` of the same shape and dtype as `model_coefficients_start`, representing the computed model coefficients which minimize the regularized negative log-likelihood.
+* <b>`model_coefficients`</b>: (Batch of) `Tensor` of the same shape and dtype as `model_coefficients_start`, representing the computed model coefficients which minimize the regularized negative log-likelihood.
-* <b>`is_converged`</b>: scalar, `bool` `Tensor` indicating whether the minimization procedure converged within the specified number of iterations.
+* <b>`is_converged`</b>: scalar, `bool` `Tensor` indicating whether the minimization procedure converged across all batches within the specified number of iterations.
 Here convergence means that an iteration of the inner loop (`fit_sparse_one_step`) returns `True` for its `is_converged` output value.
 * <b>`iter`</b>: scalar, `int` `Tensor` indicating the actual number of iterations of